 Your Excellence Class reservation includes a six course meal using regional ingredients, accompanying wines, coffee, juice, champagne, afternoon tea, soft drinks and snacks throughout the trip.

-Is Glacier Express Excellence Class worth the 738CHF cost?
+Is Glacier Express Excellence Class worth the 742CHF cost?
 I’m leaning towards a no, but I guess if you had the money to spare and were celebrating something like a honeymoon or a special birthday then perhaps you could justify it!

 Does the Glacier Express run year-round?

 No, the Glacier Express does not run year-round, it has a break from late October to mid-December.
-In 2022 that break is from 24 October 2022 until 12 December 2022, and in 2023 it looks like the summer season will end a bit earlier on 15 October.

-This almost caught me out because the actual Glacier Express contradicts this and says that it’s been running all year since 1982, so I planned out my itinerary to include the train trip in early November.
+This almost caught me out because the actual Glacier Express contradicts this and says that it’s been running all year since 1982, so I planned out my itinerary to include the train trip in early November 2022.
 When I went to book I realised that there was in fact a shutdown period from 24 October, and had to completely rejig my trip to fit it in a few days before it closed for the season.
 Phew!

 Can you take luggage on the Glacier Express?